ICPRplshelp/UofT-Timetable-Manager/pythonfilesDONOTMARK/README.md

-# PYTHON BOILERPLATE FILES
+# Python Boilerplate Files

 These files process and read Java code.
-These files help refactor existing Java code and are **not considered to be part of the project.**
+These files help refactor existing Java code and are not considered to be part of the project.
+Please do not mark these!

-# DO NOT MARK THEM